 Its high curcumin content (4%) makes it ideal for both culinary and nutritional uses.
 Add it to sauces, stews, salad dressing and baked goods for bright color, depth of flavor and wellness.

-Our turmeric is 100% lead-free.
-It has been tested in an internationally accredited food safety testing lab in the state of Connecticut.
+Our turmeric is free of lead, with less than 0.1 parts per million (ppm).
+It has been tested in an internationally accredited food safety testing lab, and the heavy metal test results can be found in the photos on this page.
 Please contact us for more details on our testing procedures for turmeric and other spices.

 What They're Saying: